shejan0/BruhComputerGraphicsProject/README.md

 # BruhComputerGraphicsProject

-This is the Final project for Computer Graphics Spring 2021, glDoom edition
+This is the Final Project for CS 4383 - Computer Graphics at UTSA for Spring 2021, glDoom edition

-Authors:
+Group 42 Authors:
 ----------

 Shejan Shuza